 Unlike reformer, the major benefits of barre are increased flexibility.
 Like all pilates, it will improve posture, muscle definition and help tone all over.
 Plus, women at just about any fitness level can sign up for a class.
 Barre classes are fine for pregnant women because they’re not high impact.
 They may even help with imbalance (a common issue during pregnancy due to that growing belly) and stability.

-To view class times and book click BOOK
+To view Brentwood class times and book click BOOK